Aha! Roadmaps | Migrate from Jira Server to Jira Cloud

 Overview

 This migration has more than a few moving parts.
 If you have not done so already, we suggest that you follow Atlassian's guidance and create a migration plan for you and your team.
-Atlassian has created a Jira Cloud Migration Assistant, but that solution will assign new Jira record IDs and break existing links between your Aha!
+Atlassian has created a Jira Cloud Migration Assistant, which will assign new Jira record IDs and break existing links between your Aha!
 Roadmaps and Jira records.
+To re-link your records, please reach out to our Customer Success team.

 We recommend the following steps: